jsnmrs/jasonmorris/pages/one.md

 <!-- CSS workaround ↓ -->
 <div role="main" id="content" tabindex="-1">
   <div class="audiograph">
-    <h1 class="sr">A photo and a song, number one.<h1>
+    <h1 class="sr">Dashboard<h1>
     {% picture "dashboard", "jpg", "240", "320", "1600", "Late night dashboard glow.
-Image description follows.", "" %}
+Description follows.", "" %}
     <div class="contain">
-      <p class="caption">The neon blue and orange glow from a Volkwagen Rabbit dashboard as seen from the passenger seat.
+      <p class="caption">The neon blue and orange glow from a Volkwagen Golf dashboard as seen from the passenger seat.
 The needles of the gauges are <span class="blur">blurry</span>.
 The steering wheel in the center of the frame is without a hand.
 The song that follows plays aloud.</p>
       <dl>
         <dt>Artist:</dt>
         <dd>M83</dd>